Ray9T/Detect-image-manipulation/README.md

 Why is there an urgent need to address image fabrications?
 Start with the why. **Image fakery**: [Website](https://gijn.org/resource/tipsheet-investigating-ai-audio-deepfakes/)

-A list of Deepfakes Detection datasets, tools, papers and code.
-If this list help you in your research, a star is my pleasure.
+A list of Deepfakes Detection datasets, tools, papers and code ( Thanks to Daisy for the initial collection)
 ## Contents

 - [Datasets](#datasets)